 Maple Broadband represents 20 Addison County communities.
 The District has selected Waitsfield Champlain Valley Telecom (WCVT) as the network operator and completed a high-level design for the network.
 The Preconstruction Grant will fund pole studies and detailed design.
-The District hopes to begin construction next year. https://www.maplebroadband.net/
+The District hopes to begin construction next year.
+Note: An additional $781,284 was also awarded for the Prepurchase of Materials to avoid supply chain issues. https://www.maplebroadband.net/

 Central Vermont Fiber (CVFiber) - $2,804,667

 Central Vermont’s community Internet provider was awarded a $2.8 million pre-construction grant from the Vermont Community Broadband Board at its meeting on October 18th, 2021.
 “It’s the single largest grant ever for CVFiber, and it clears the way to begin construction of the 1,200 mile, $50 million CVFiber Community Network in 2022,” said Jeremy Hansen, founder and chair of CVFiber.
 The money will cover the remaining cost of the utility pole inventory for twelve communities, and all of the cost for the detailed engineering design for seventeen of CVFiber’s twenty-one member communities.
 The pole inventory and high-level design should be completed by the end of this year.
 The detailed design will begin in 2022 and take about six months.
 This step is a critical element prior to starting construction.
-The last preconstruction activity before construction is make-ready, where the poles are prepared for the hanging of fiber. https://cvfiber.net/
+The last preconstruction activity before construction is make-ready, where the poles are prepared for the hanging of fiber.
+Note: An additional $6,000,000 was later awarded for the Prepurchase of Materials to avoid supply chain issues. https://cvfiber.net/

 Deerfield Valley Communications Union District (DVFiber) - $4,111,318

 The Deerfield Valley Communications Union District (DVFiber) was formed at Town Meetings in March of 2020.
 The district includes twenty-four (24) member towns in Windham, Bennington and Windsor Counties.
 The Preconstruction funding enables DVFiber to proceed with the design and engineering of a high-speed fiber optic network that will reach all unserved and underserved homes and businesses within its 24 member towns.
-This funding includes preparation of a high-level detailed design, engineering, and preparation of utility poles in the Phase I towns of Halifax, Marlboro, Readsboro, Stamford, Wardsboro, and Whitingham, which are those within the communications union district (CUD) with the most unserved and underserved addresses. https://dvfiber.net/
+This funding includes preparation of a high-level detailed design, engineering, and preparation of utility poles in the Phase I towns of Halifax, Marlboro, Readsboro, Stamford, Wardsboro, and Whitingham, which are those within the communications union district (CUD) with the most unserved and underserved addresses.
+Note: An additional $1,108,800 was later awarded for the Prepurchase of Materials to avoid supply chain issues. https://dvfiber.net/

 The Northwest Vermont Communications Union District d/b/a NW Fiberworx consists of nineteen (19) towns and villages in Franklin, Grand Isle, Chittenden Counties.
 NWFX’s first request under the Act 71 Preconstruction Grant Program focuses on organizational capacity, pole study work, and network design.
 The funding will support hiring professional staff, operation expenses, administrative & legal services.
 The pole study will involve a physical survey of utility poles in the region, as needed for design planning the construction of a broadband network.
 Grant activities are critical to the progress and completion of the NWFX's comprehensive business plan and preparing to submit a Construction Grant application. https://www.nwfiberworx.com